 If you don’t like your files to be listed under OneDrive heads, you can force or make your Windows save files locally to your hard drive.
 Here are the two ways, you can configure this:

-Make Windows save Documents locally on hard drive instead of OneDrive
+Make Windows save Documents locally on the hard drive instead of OneDrive

 Using Group Policy